top of page

 About the Author & AO Hardwood Floor Cleaning and Restoration

-Our reputation speaks for itself with over 300 five-star Google reviews and a team of certified professionals bringing more than 20 years of industry experience to every job.
-We believe in transparency and education, which is why we've shared our expertise through 300+ instructional videos on YouTube, showing homeowners exactly what quality work looks like.
+Our reputation speaks for itself with over 300 five-star Google reviews.
+A team of certified professionals brings over 20 years of industry experience to every job.
+We believe in transparency and education, which is why we've shared our expertise through over 300 instructional videos on YouTube, showing homeowners exactly what quality work looks like.

-As a locally owned and operated business, we understand the unique challenges that St. Louis area homes present, from humidity fluctuations to the specific wood species common in our region.
-We're not just your floor contractors – we're your neighbors, and we treat every project with the care and attention we'd want in our own homes.
+As a locally owned and operated business, we understand the unique challenges that St. Louis area homes present.
+We're not just your floor contractors; we’re your neighbors, and we treat every project with the care and attention we’d want in our own homes.

 Ready to give your floors the care they deserve?
 Whether you need a simple screen and re-coat, full refinishing, or just want honest advice about your floor's condition, AO Cleaning combines convenience with competitive rates that won't break your budget.